 Stand with Retired Coal Miners and help pass the Miners Protection Act

 Coal miners have worked hard and risked their lives to keep our lights on.
 Many became sick or disabled.
-Now because of crooked coal companies, over 20,000 retired coal miners will lose their health benefits on April 28th.
-90,000 are also at risk of losing their pensions if Congress doesn't act to permanently extend their benefits.
+Now because of crooked coal companies, over 20,000 retired coal miners will lose their health benefits at the end of the month.
+90,000 are also at risk of losing their pensions.

 Call your representatives now: